NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/sourcebuild_project_os_runtimes.md

 ## Attributes Reference

-* `runtime` - Runtimes available at Sourcebuild.
+* `runtimes` - Runtimes available at Sourcebuild.

 ### Runtime Reference

-`runtime` are is exported with the following attributes, where relevant: Each element supports the following:
+`runtimes` are is exported with the following attributes, where relevant: Each element supports the following:

 * `id` - Runtime ID.
 * `name` - Runtime name.